tmaslen/colly/README.md

 #### `additionalDeploymentAssets`

-By default Colly will create a module tree of all the requires Node modules (NodeJS files that are required in from other NodeJS files) and deploy them when you run the `deploy-lambda` command.
-Sometimes your Lambda may depend on files that are not referenced using the `require` command which will not be picked up by Colly.
+By default Colly will create a module tree of all the Node modules (NodeJS files that are required in from other NodeJS files) that are required in your codebase and deploy them when you run the `deploy-lambda` command (this is done via webpack's static analysis feature).
+If your Lambda depends on a file that is not referenced using Node's `require` command, it will not automatically be deployed.

-To ensure Colly does deploy these additional assets, you can reference them in the config file.
-Create a property called `additionalDeploymentAssets` in the config file, use this to define an array of additional asssets for deployments.
+To ensure Colly does deploy these additional files, you can reference them directly in either the config file (at the root of your project) or via each lambda's `function.json` file.
+Create a property called `additionalDeploymentAssets` in either of these files, use this to define an array of additional asssets for deployments.
 These should be relative paths from the base of your project.
 For example:

 ```
 {